Stuartlab-UCSC/hexmap-view/docs/devSource/viewerInstallBundle.rst

 Install mongodb
 ---------------

-Install mongodb v3.2.6 in $HEXMAP/packages/mongodb
+Find the version of mongodb to use with the meteor version being used and install than in $HEXMAP/packages/mongodb

 https://docs.mongodb.com/manual/administration/install-community/